Coca-Cola has launched its new Coke variety, Coke No Sugar. Here’s what you need to know about the drink.

 7. Nutritionists caution against drinking too much of any artificially sweetened drink because they still taste sweet, so they don’t help us re-train our palates to prefer a less sweet taste.

 8. Dentists are also not fans of artificially sweetened drinks, because any carbonated drink is acidic, which is not good for our teeth.
 While they are slightly less bad for our teeth than a sugar-sweetened carbonated drink, they’re not neutral.
+See our guide to oral hygiene for more on this.

 9. In general, experts agree that sugar-free options are a better choice than sugar-sweetened beverages, and can help us cut kilojoules and move to a lower-sugar diet.